georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 You should see a simple message at your terminal, showing that your server is running at `http://localhost:3333`.

-Now let's go flesh it out a bit.
+Now let's flesh it out a bit.

 First we'll need a simple database to keep track of login counts.
-It will be a simple json file.
+It will be a basic json file.

 ```bash
 touch db.json
 ```

-Then write an empty object inside it:
+Add an empty object inside the file:

 ```json
 {}